carboncopies/BrainGenix-ERS/README.md

   - Open Visual Stuido 2019 (Has to be this version)
+  - Install python 3.9 (needed to link with the interpreter, embeddable version already included in project tree)
   - Clone the repository but note that you'll probably have to put it into a root level directory on your disk.
 This is because Microsoft has imposed a 260 character file name limit in their compiler.
   - Open the CMakeLists.txt file, and generate the configuration
   - Put your build config into debug/release based on what you're doing